 Daily printed papers are left in the lounge areas with news from the US and Canada.
 There may be other countries news provided on other ships, but we only had passengers from the US and Canada on board our ship.
 The paper includes the highlights of the news, sports, and weather around the world.

 The heart of the Viking Vili is the amazing crew!
 They made our cruise a truly amazing experience.
-They greeted us at the door with sweet treats, gluwein and a smile.
-Through out our entire cruise they made sure that we were having the best time possible.
+They greeted us at the door with sweet treats, gluwhein, and a smile.
+Throughout our entire cruise, they made sure that we were having the best time possible.
 From the hotel manager to the cleaning crew every crew member had a smile and took the time to get to know us.

 Flor our favorite waitress in the dining room had us giggling at every meal.
 I hope that we get to cruise with her again soon!
 She was so much fun and a true highlight of our Viking River Cruise experience.
 She was small in stature but big in wit and fun!
 I love that she was barely taller than John while he was sitting down.